KatherineWinter/kw_website/public/articles/team_development/sprint_support_engineer.md

 These issues block a release and need to be resolved as soon as possible

 ### Build Failures
-* Monitor Bamboo and CircleCI to verify that all tests are passing.
+* Monitor build system to verify that all tests are passing.
 * Monitors unit test failures
 * If tests are failing, check if it’s due to infrastructure issues (build machines losing connectivity, running out of disk space, etc.)
 * If it is due to infrastructure issues, either fix them or enlist the most appropriate engineer to fix them.